Electromagnetic form factors of the $\Omega^-$ baryon in the spacelike and timelike regions: Spacelike model for the baryon

 \section{Spacelike model for the $\Omega^-$ baryon}

 We discuss now the results of the covariant spectator quark model for the $\Omega^-$ electromagnetic form factors in the spacelike region.
-We consider the $\Omega^-$ wave function described by a combination of a $S$, a $D3$ and a $D1$ states for a $\frac{3}{2}^+$ ground state baryon, as in Eq.~(\ref{eqPsiTotal}) with the flavor state $ \left| B \right>_F = \left| sss \right> $.
+We consider the $\Omega^-$ wave function described by a combination of an $S$, a $D3$, and a $D1$ state for a $\frac{3}{2}^+$ ground-state baryon, as in Eq.~(\ref{eqPsiTotal}) with the flavor state $ \left| B \right>_F = \left| sss \right> $.
 In the following, we replace $B$ by $\Omega$ in the wave functions and masses.

 The explicit expressions for the $\Omega^-$ electromagnetic form factors are derived in Refs.~\cite{Omega2,NDeltaD}.
-The final results depend on the parametrization of the strange quark form factors (\ref{eqQff1}) and (\ref{eqQff2}), and on the form of the radial wave functions $\psi_S$, $\psi_{D3}$ and $\psi_{D1}$.
+The final results depend on the parametrization of the strange quark form factors (\ref{eqQff1}) and (\ref{eqQff2}) and on the form of the radial wave functions $\psi_S$, $\psi_{D3}$ and $\psi_{D1}$.